suncoast-devs/handbook/lessons/setup/back-end-setup.md

 # .NET

-In order to create and run applications written in the `C#` language and the `.NET Core` environment we need to install some tools on our computer.
+In order to create and run applications written in the `C#` language and the `.NET Core` environment, we need to install some tools on our computer.
 The tool we need to download is called a `Software Development Kit`, or `SDK` for short.
 Microsoft provides a download to install and configure the `.NET Core` `SDK` for us.